-Usually, a trip to Paris is not complete without a day spent traipsing around The Louvre.
+Usually, a first-time trip to Paris is not complete without a day spent traipsing around the Louvre.
 Whether you are an art connoisseur or just want to judge the real size of the Mona Lisa for yourself, visiting the world’s largest art museum is an experience unlike any other.
 My first Paris apartment was less than a mile from the Louvre, and therefore I spent many early mornings running through the gardens and late nights crossing through its illuminated courtyard on my journey home… and you know what?
-Its beauty and wonder never got old.
+It’s beauty and wonder never got old.

 Enter through the Tuileries Gardens.

 It’s best to begin your visit with a walk through the Tuileries gardens, as you probably aren’t going to be up for walking the entire stretch at the end of your museum day.
 My first time ever visiting the Louvre, I made the mistake of visiting the gardens after a full day in the museum and as a result, my tired legs carried me to the nearest available green chair, and that was that.
 Then I moved to Paris realized how much beauty I missed during that initial visit!